 Speed, Backups, Security & Maintenance

 Related to customer support are the issues of speed, security, and maintenance.

 If you are using Wix – these are not your problems.
 They take care of all three as part of the bundled deal.

 If you are using Bluehost, you’ll need to regularly update your WordPress install and plugins.
 Additionally, you’ll need to install a basic security plugin and understand what makes your site fast/slow.

 None of these topics require a developer or deep technical knowledge, but they are topics that you need to be aware of.

-Going back to the house analogy – it’s like changing the air filter monthly and setting a security system.
+Going back to the house analogy – it’s like changing the air filter monthly and setting up a security system.
 They aren’t complicated, but they are your responsibility.
 My post on essential plugins for WordPress is a good resource.